Massey's election 2020 commentators

 Education policy: Professor John O’Neill

-John O’Neill is the Director of Massey’s Institute of Education and an expert on educational policy and teachers’ work, charter schools, public private partnerships, education policy and funding, teaching and learning standards and university governance, and social investment approaches in education.
+John O’Neill is Professor of Teacher Education and an expert on: educational policy and teachers’ work, public private partnerships, education policy and funding, teaching and learning standards, education governance, educational philanthropy and social investment approaches in education.